10 Reasons Why Your Home Is Not Selling and How to Fix It

 It can feel like an eternity when you’re trying to sell your home.
 People can miss out on their dream properties when time isn’t on their side.
 No matter the amount of advice from an agent and a flurry of viewings, it can be disheartening when you don’t receive any offers.

 Whilst as a seller you can do everything in your power to prepare for the best possible outcome – such as freshening up your home or being accommodating to viewings – many of the issues lie outside of your control.
-Below, SOLD.CO.UK shine a light on five of the most common issues that could be having an impact on the sale of your house.
+Below, SOLD.CO.UK shine a light on ten of the most common issues that could be affecting your house sale.

 When you know your property is up for sale you’d expect to see it listed on property portals, your agent’s website, and in their shop window if opting for a high street agent.
 Your agent should be utilising every available channel to get your property in front of the eyes of as many prospective buyers as possible.
 If your property is for sale and you don’t feel like it is being marketed correctly you need to contact your estate agent as it is their job to help sell your property.